-De L’Isle (top left)
+De L’Isle (top left) (by Messrs Day)

 Philip Sidney, 2nd Baron de L’Isle and Dudley, was a great-grandson of Sir Bysshe Shelley, 1st Bt. of Castle Goring, and a second cousin of Sir Percy Florence Shelley, the son of the poet.
 His father, Philip Charles Sidney, was the 1st Baron de L’Isle and Dudley, created in 1835.
 He served as a Lieutenant in the Royal Horse Guards, which formed part of the Household Cavalry, Queen Victoria’s bodyguard at Windsor Castle, before succeeding his father in 1851.
 Philip de L’Isle lived at Penshurst Place in Kent.
 He is seen later in the album as visiting the Ricardos at Ray Mead Cottage.

-Strathmore (top right)
+Strathmore (top right) (by Messrs Day)

 Thomas Lyon-Bowes, 12th Earl of Strathmore and Kinghorne (1822-1865), was the Earl of Strathmore when the Ricardo album was being put together.
 He was a steeplechase rider and a cricketer who played for the Marylebone Cricket Club and I Zingari in the 1840s and 1850s.
 Claude Bowes-Lyon, 13th Earl of Strathmore and Kinghorne (1824-1904), succeeded his brother in 1865 and changed the family name from Lyon-Bowes to Bowes-Lyon.
 Claude Bowes-Lyon was a first-class cricketer during the 1840s and a Lieutenant in the 2nd Life Guards.
 He was the grandfather of Queen Elizabeth The Queen Mother, and the maternal great-grandfather of Queen Elizabeth II.
 The family seat is Glamis Castle, in Scotland.